The Hon. Warren Entsch MP

 Warren was first elected to Parliament in March 1996 as the Member for Leichhardt.
 As a new member, he was privileged to serve on several joint committees addressing Native Title issues, Aboriginal and Torres Strait Islander Affairs, Environment, Recreation and the Arts.

-Warren was appointed Parliamentary Secretary to the Minister for Industry, Science and Resources from 1998 to 2001 and from 2002-06 was Parliamentary Secretary to the Minister for Industry, Tourism and Resources.
+From 1998 to 2001 Warren held the role of Parliamentary Secretary to the Minister for Industry, Science and Resources and from 2002-06 he was Parliamentary Secretary to the Minister for Industry, Tourism and Resources.
 In 2007 he was appointed to the Northern Australia Water and Land Taskforce.